Aeonium: Description

 The succulent leaves are typically arranged on a basal stem, in a dense, spreading rosette.
 A feature which distinguishes this genus from many of its relatives is the manner in which the flowers bear free petals, and are divided into 6 or 12 sections.
-Each rosette produces a central inflorescence only once, and then dies back (though it will usually branch or offset to produce ensuing rosettes).
+With the exception of Aeonium simsii, each rosette produces a central inflorescence only once, and then dies back (though it will usually branch or offset to produce ensuing rosettes).

 Low-growing Aeonium species are A. tabuliforme and A. smithii; large species include A. arboreum and A. valverdense.
 They are related to the genera Sempervivum, Aichryson and Monanthes, as can be seen by their similar flower and inflorescences.
 Recently, the genus Greenovia has been placed within Aeonium.

 Species and distribution

 All but two species are native to at least one of three different Macaronesian archipelagos (the Canary Islands, Madeira, or Cape Verde) Most aeoniums are from the Canary Islands, The only species not native to these three Macaronesian island groups (Aeonium stuessyi and Aeonium leucoblepharum) are found in Ethiopia, Kenya and Tanzania; and Ethiopia, Kenya, Sudan, Uganda and Yemen, respectively.
 Aeonium arboreum is native to both the Canary Islands and Morocco.

+Species accepted by Plants of the World Online as of April 2023: